minecraft-py/docs-zh/docs/resource-pack.md

 # Resource Pack
+!!! info "Pay attention"
-**Important: The default resource pack is included in the [Minecraft-in-python/Minecraft](https://github.com/Minecraft-in-python/Minecraft) repository!** and is installed with the game.
+	The default resource pack is included in the Minecraft game repository! and is installed with the game.

 After reading the above you may wonder, what is a resource pack?
 It is a package with elements necessary for the game to run, without it,